Tharanishwaran/sensetrons.io/README.md

 ## License

-All repositories and projects under SenseTrons.io are licensed under the **MIT License**
+All repositories and projects under SenseTrons.io are licensed under the **MIT License**, unless otherwise stated.

 ---

 ## Company Motto

-**“Empowering Intelligence, Ensuring Security, and Engineering the Future.”**
+**Empowering Intelligence, Ensuring Security, and Engineering the Future.**

 ---